 Market risk is the risk of loss from fluctuations in equity and commodity prices, interest and foreign exchange rates and credit spreads.
-The Fund is exposed to market risk from its investment activities, City of Bradford Metropolitan District Council 136 particularly through its equity holdings.
+The Fund is exposed to market risk from its investment activities, particularly through its equity holdings.
 The level of risk exposure depends on market conditions, expectations of future price and yield movements and the asset mix.